SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 1. Click **Add application** at the top right of the **All applications** tab.
 2. Select **Upload web application**.
-3. In the resulting dialog box, drop a ZIP file or browse for it on your computer.
+3. In the resulting dialog box, drop a ZIP file or browse for it on your file system.

 The application is created once the ZIP file has been successfully uploaded.